 AI-powered laser weeding system for specialty crop growers

-Design and headquarters are in Seattle, Washington.
-Manufacturing occurs at a dedicated facility in Richland, Washington.
+Design and R&D headquartered in Seattle, Washington.
+Manufacturing facility located in Richland, Washington.

 Other companies in the same industry, closest in size